isturgill/isturgill.github.io/aboutme.md

 title: About Me
 ---

-My name is Ian Sturgill.
+Hi, my name is Ian Sturgill.

 I'm a PhD candidate in the UNC Bioinformatics and Computational Biology program under the joint supervision of Katherine Hoadley and Jesse Raab, expecting to graduate in December 2024.